 3. Sign into the Science Learning Hub and use their new Collection Tool to create your own collection of resources about the Periodic Table.
-(Check out the one they have made for you to get you started)

 4. Try out this fun activity which will show how patterns are used to form the Periodic Table.

 5. Watch this video from that wonderful group They Might be Giants.
 Meet the Elements

 6. The latest version of the Periodic Table Song, with all 118 elements, can be found here.

 7. A simple practical activity to help young ones understand about metals and nonmetals and their place on the periodic table.

 8. Fun with words and the Periodic Table – Element Haiku